ietf-wg-jose/json-web-proof/draft-jmiller-json-web-proof.md

 A _JSON Web Proof (JWP)_ is very similar to a JWS [@RFC7515], with the addition that it can contain multiple individual secured payloads instead of a singular one.
 JWP-supporting algorithms are then able to separate and act on the individual payloads contained within.

 The intent of JSON Web Proofs is to establish a common container format for multiple payloads that can be integrity-verified against a cryptographic proof value also in the container.
-It does not create or specify any cryptographic protocols, interaction protocols, or custom options for algorithms with additional capabilities.
+It does not create or specify any cryptographic protocols, multi-party protocols, or detail any algorithm specific capabilities.

-JWS establishes the common `sign` and `verify` interactions with an implementation.
-JWP extends this, adding the `validate` and `present` interactions.
+In order to fully support the newer privacy primitives, JWP introduces the three roles of issuer, holder, and verifier as defined by [@VCDM11].
+There are also two forms of a JWP: the signed form created by an issuer for a holder, and the presented form created by a holder for a verifier.

-A JWP is initially created using the `sign` interaction resulting in the structure with a single protected header, one or more payloads, and an initial proof value that contains the signing algorithm output.
-Then `validate` is used to check the integrity protection of the header and all payloads using only the proof value.
+A JWP is initially created by the issuer using a `sign` interaction with an implementation.
+A successful results is a signed JWP that has a single issuer-protected header, one or more payloads, and an initial proof value that contains the signing algorithm output.
+The holder upon receiving a signed JWP then uses `validate` to check the integrity protection of the header and all payloads using the given proof value.

-After validation, the `present` interaction applies any selective disclosure and privacy-preserving transformations that are performed for a specific audience.
-That audience then uses `verify` to ensure the integrity protection of the headers and disclosed payloads along with verifying any contained ZKPs.
+After validation, the holder uses `present` to apply any selective disclosure choices, perform privacy-preserving transformations for unlinkability, and add a presentation-protected header that ensures the resulting presented JWP cannot be replayed.
+The verifier then uses `verify` to ensure the integrity protection of the protected headers and any disclosed payloads along with verifying any additional ZKPs covering non-disclosed payloads.

-This allows for multi-party interactions where a statement is issued from one party, held by another party, then used to generate a unique presentation about the statement to another verifying party.
-While `sign` and `validate` only occur when a JWP is initially created, the `present` and `verify` steps may be safely repeated on a signed JWP.
-The linkability of the presented JWP is only protected when supported by the underlying algorithm.
+While `sign` and `validate` only occur when a JWP is initially created by the issuer, the `present` and `verify` steps may be safely repeated by a holder on a signed JWP.
+The unlinkability of the resulting presented JWP is only protected when supported by the underlying algorithm.

 Algorithm definitions that support JWPs are being done in separate companion specifications - just as the [JSON Web Algorithms] [@RFC7518] specification does for JWS and JWE [@RFC7516].
 The JSON Proof Algorithms specification defines how an initial set of algorithms are used with JWP.

 # JWP Format

+A JWP may have one or two integrity protected headers depending on if it is the signed form (one) or the presented form (two).
+The protected headers are always a JSON object that is serialized as a UTF-8 encoded octet string.

-A JWP always contains at least one protected header along with one or more payloads.
-Each payload is represents an octet string.
-The payloads are then serialized as an ordered array.
-Finally, every JWP contains a representation of a cryptographic proof over the payloads and header(s).
+Every JWP has one or more payloads, each payload is an octet string.
+All of the contained payloads are serialized as an array who's ordering is preserved in all serializations.

-When a JWP is signed by an issuer it contains only one header, the issuer protected header, along with all of the payloads and a proof value.
-The proof value internally contains one or more cryptographic statements that are used to check the integrity protection of the issuer header and all payloads.
-Each of these statements may be a ZKP or a traditional cryptographic signature, the algorithm is responsible for how these statements are serialized into a single proof value octet string.
+The JWP proof value is a single octet string that is only generated from and consumed by the underling JPA.
+Internally the proof value may one or more cryptographic statements that are used to check the integrity protection of the issuer header and all payloads.
+Each of these statements may be a ZKP or a traditional cryptographic signature, the algorithm is responsible for how these statements are serialized into a single proof value.

 When a signed JWP is presented it undergoes a transformation that adds a presentation protected header.
 It may also have one or more payloads hidden, disclosing a subset of the original signed payloads.
 The proof value will always be updated to add integrity protection of the presentation header along with the necessary cryptographic statements to verify the presented JWP.